babashka/pods/README.md

 - byte strings

-Additionally, _payloads_ like `args` (arguments) or `value` (a function return value) are encoded in either JSON or EDN.
+Additionally, _payloads_ like `args` (arguments) or `value` (a function return value) are encoded in either EDN, JSON or Transit JSON.

-So remember: messages are in bencode, payloads (particular fields in the message) are in either JSON or EDN.
+So remember: messages are in bencode, payloads (particular fields in the message) are in either EDN, JSON or Transit JSON.

 Bencode is chosen as the message format because it is a light-weight format which can be implemented in 200-300 lines of code in most languages.
 If pods are implemented in Clojure, they only need to depend on the [bencode](https://github.com/nrepl/bencode) library and use `pr-str` and `edn/read-string` for encoding and decoding payloads.

 So we use bencode as the first encoding and choose one of multiple richer encodings on top of this, similar to how the nREPL protocol is implemented.
-More payload formats might be added in the future (e.g. transit).
+More payload formats might be added in the future.
 Other languages typically use a bencode library + a JSON library to encode payloads.

 When calling the `babashka.pods/load-pod` function, the pod client will start